 "Among the officers, eight fell killed or mortally wounded, and several wounded returned to the station.
-Among the killed were-Captain Dunbar, 10th Foot Lieutenant Anderson, late 22nd, volunteer; Lieutenant Ingilby, late 7th, volunteer; Lieutenant Sale, her Majesty's 37th; Ensign Erskine, her Majesty's 10th; mate of steamer killed; a railway volunteer also.
-The names of others I cannot find out.
-Wounded-Lieutenant Sandwith, her Majesty's 10th; Ensign Venour, late pursued by the whole force of rebels to a nullah, where and, in fact, every place of cover along the road was many were drowned because they could not swim.
-The lined with Sepoys.
-We kept up a fire as we went along, native officers were seen hounding on their men.
+Among the killed were-Captain Dunbar, 10th Foot; Lieutenant Anderson, late 22nd, volunteer; Lieutenant Ingilby, late 7th, volunteer; Lieutenant Sale, her Ma-The Unionists have obtained a decided majority jesty's 37th; Ensign Erskine, her Majesty's 10th; mate of votes in the Moldavian elections; but the ques- of steamer killed; a railway volunteer also.
+The names enemy was at least 3000 or 4000 strong, and had, beof others I cannot find out.
+Wounded-Lieutenant | sides, several cannon.
+Directly morning dawned we Sandwith, her Majesty's 10th; Ensign Venour, late formed order, and began our retreat.
+The whole 40th, volunteer; Dr. Jackson, Mr. Garstin, volunteer, Mr. Macdonald, volunteer, and many others.
+They were pursued by the whole force of rebels to a nullah, where many were drowned because they could not swim.
+The native officers were seen hounding on their men.
 Three were shot.
 Men in rifle uniform were seen among them.
 They must have been hard up for ammunition, as they fired buttons and stones.
-They had the small guns.
-The Dumraon Rajah is said to have joined them with guns.
+They had the small guns, The Dumraon Rajah is said to have joined them with guns.
 It is lamentable to think that all this loss of life has been caused by one man.
-"Two guns and one hundred men of the 10th have gone to Patna, which is very shaky.
-We all look anxiously for the 5th Fusiliers, said to be close at hand, I hope they may arrive before to-morrow, which is the first day of the Bukra Eed, for we have only six in my life, and I stepped out with the man as if he had hundred bayonets altogether.
+"Two guns and one hundred men of the 10th have I hope they may arrive before to-morrow, which is the first day of the Bukra Eed, for we have only six in my life, and I stepped out with the man as if he had hundred bayonets altogether.
 All people have been ordered in from the district, and are arriving in shoals.
 General Lloyd has gone on the sick list.
 Ilis second in command is Colonel Rowcroft.
 "The rebels have seized all the boats on the Soane and secured them on their own side.
 Officers patrol all night-an hour each, two and two.
 Affairs certainly do not look very cheering.
-Oh for a great headpiece herel or what will become of us?
-We expect an attack.
-I believe no provisions have been collected."
-General Lloyd has been brought before a courtmartial for his conduct in connexion with the Dinapore mutiny.
-So many of our men were killed by the volleys of the enemy during the Arrah affair, that it was found impossible for the survivors to carry them away; so were unable to reply, because, being separated, they could not tell whether they should be firing on friend or fie.
-In the meanwhile, the small garrison at Arrah defended themselves with heroic Courage.
-They consisted of about half a dozen Englishmen, fifteen other Europeans, half-caste sub-officials, and railway men, and forty-six Sikhs; and this small force repulsed an attack of two thousand of the mutineers from Dinapore, who lost, it is supposed, more than fifty killed and wounded while the genmison had only one wounded on their side, and no killed!
-They were at length relieved by a detachment under Major Eyre, Bengal Artillery, on is to resign oneself to ruin.'
-"Shall I tell you tachment under Major Eyre, Bengal Artillery, on what position I am in ?" he said to the court: "I the evening of the 3rd of August.
-The force had haven't a child ! and I believe the others haven't been sent from Buxar, and consisted of two hundred one either !""
-If this humour be maintained, the been and three guns.
-Meeting with a native Rajah at the head of three thousand men and several pieces of artillery, on the road to Arrah, Major Eyre's detachment attacked and dispersed the enemy, and then marched on to the rescue of the beleaguered garrison.
+Oh for a great headpiece here! me with tours in his eyes.
+At the crossing of the nullah or what will become of us?
+We expect an attack. believe no provisions have been collected."

+were unable to reply, because, being separated, they could not telE whether they should be firing on friend amounting to 43,000,000 fr.
+The story of the rob-bery exhibits some striking dramatic points : as or fibe.
+In the meanwhile, the small garrison at when CARRENTIER, while abstracting shares from They consisted of about half a dozen Englishmen. fifteen other Europeans, half-caste sub-officials, and money which PAROD wanted him to speculate with, gennison had only one wounded on their side, and because he knew that to speculate at the Bourse me killed.
+They were at length relieved by a deof artillery, on the road to Arrah, Major Eyre's detachment attacked and dispersed the enemy, and then marched on to the rescue of the beleaguered garrison.
+One who was concerned in it, but who escaped with scarcely a hurt, thus relates the disaster at Arrah :---